axa-ch-webhub-cloud/pattern-library/README.md

 This repository is a monorepo managed using Lerna.
 This means all components are managed here, even though we publish them to NPM as separate packages.

 ## Testing with Enzyme or similar
-Our wrapped Custom Element at the moment render a `<Unknow>` tag in React.
-If enzyme slection like `wrapper.find(AXAButton)` doesn't work please add a display name to your mounted react component like so:
+Our wrapped Custom Element at the moment renders an `<Unknow>` tag in React.
+If enzyme selections like `wrapper.find(AXAButton)` do not work, please add a display name to your mounted react component like this:

 ```js
 import { createElement } from 'react';
 import createAXAButtonReact from '@axa-ch/button/lib/index.react';
 export const AXAButton = createAXAButtonReact(createElement);
 AXAButton.displayName = 'AXAButton';
 ```
-In future the patterns library will take care of this automatically
+In the future, the pattern library will take care of this automatically.